Romani Holocaust: Persecution and genocide

 In return for immunity from prosecution for war crimes, Erich von dem Bach-Zelewski stated at the Einsatzgruppen Trial that "the principal task of the Einsatzgruppen of the S.D. was the annihilation of the Jews, Gypsies, and Political commissars".
 Roma in the Slovak Republic were killed by local collaborating auxiliaries.
 Notably, in Denmark and Greece, local populations did not participate in the hunt for Roma as they did elsewhere.
-Bulgaria and Finland, although allies of Germany, did not cooperate with the Porajmos, just as they did not cooperate with the Jewish Shoah.
+Bulgaria and Finland, although allies of Germany, did not cooperate with the Porajmos, just as they did not cooperate with the anti-Jewish Shoah.

 On 16 December 1942, Himmler ordered that the Romani candidates for extermination should be transferred from ghettos to the extermination facilities of Auschwitz-Birkenau.
 On 15 November 1943, Himmler ordered that Romani and "part-Romanies" were to be put "on the same level as Jews and placed in concentration camps".
 The camp authorities housed Roma in a special compound that was called the "Gypsy family camp".
 Some 23,000 Roma, Sinti, and Lalleri were deported to Auschwitz altogether.
 In concentration camps such as Auschwitz, Roma wore brown or black triangular patches, the symbol for "asocials", or green ones, the symbol for professional criminals, and less frequently the letter "Z" (meaning Zigeuner, German word for gypsy).

 Sybil Milton, a scholar of Nazi Germany and the Holocaust, has speculated that Hitler was involved in the decision to deport all Romani to Auschwitz, as Himmler gave the order six days after meeting with Hitler.
 For that meeting, Himmler had prepared a report on the subject Führer: Aufstellung wer sind Zigeuner.

 On some occasions, the Roma attempted to resist the Nazis' extermination.
-In May 1944 at Auschwitz, SS guards tried to liquidate the Gypsy Family Camp and were "met with unexpected resistance".
+In May 1944 at Auschwitz, SS guards tried to liquidate the Gypsy family camp and were "met with unexpected resistance".
 When ordered to come out, they refused, having been warned and arming themselves with crude weapons: iron pipes, shovels and other tools.
 The SS chose not to confront the Roma directly and withdrew for several months.
 After transferring as many as 3,000 Roma who were capable of forced labor to Auschwitz I and other concentration camps, the SS moved against the remaining 2,898 inmates on 2 August.
-The SS killed nearly all of the remaining inmates, most of them ill, elderly men, women and children, in the gas chambers of Birkenau.
-At least 19,000 of the 23,000 Roma sent to Auschwitz died there.
+The SS murdered nearly all of the remaining inmates, most of them ill, elderly men, women and children, in the gas chambers of Birkenau.
+At least 19,000 of the 23,000 Roma sent to Auschwitz were murdered there.

 The Society for Threatened Peoples estimates the Romani deaths at 277,100.
-Martin Gilbert estimates that a total of more than 220,000 of the 700,000 Romani in Europe were killed, including 15,000 (mainly from the Soviet Union) in Mauthausen in January–May 1945.
-The United States Holocaust Memorial Museum cites scholars who estimate the number of Sinti and Roma killed as between 220,000 and 500,000.
+Martin Gilbert estimates that a total of more than 220,000 of the 700,000 Romani in Europe were murdered, including 15,000 (mainly from the Soviet Union) at Mauthausen in January–May 1945.
+The United States Holocaust Memorial Museum cites scholars who estimate the number of Sinti and Roma murdered as between 220,000 and 500,000.
 Sybil Milton estimated the number of lives lost as "something between a half-million and a million-and-a-half".